kiranma72/abdm-docs/content/2-milestone1/abha-number/aadhar-otp.md

 ## Functionality Overview

 ABHA Number can be created by authenticating with Aadhaar.
-Those who have their Aadhaar number linked with their mobile number can use this method to generate their ABHA no. Consent must be explained & collected from the user prior to performing AAdhaar OTP authentication.
-Once user is successfully authenticated, the system will generate 14 digit ABHA number.
+Those who have their Aadhaar number linked with their mobile number can use this method to generate their ABHA no. Consent must be explained & collected from the user prior to performing Aadhaar OTP authentication.
+Once the user is successfully authenticated, the system will generate 14 digit ABHA number.

 Following are the steps to create a ABHA Number via Aadhaar OTP authentication:

 1. The User should input their Aadhaar number.
-2. The ABHA number APIs will make a request to UIDAI to send an OTP to the aadhaar linked mobile number.
+2. The ABHA number APIs will make a request to UIDAI to send an OTP to the Aadhaar linked mobile number.
-3. Once the OTP is verified, the system returns the complete profile data along with 14 digit ABHA Number.
+3. Once the OTP is verified, the system returns the complete profile data along with 14-digit ABHA Number.
 4. The User is asked to input their mobile number.
-    - System checks whether the user's mobile number is matching with Aadhaar linked mobile number.
-If it matches then it will automatically link with ABHA number.
+    - System checks whether the user's mobile number is matching with Aadhaar-linked mobile number.
+If it matches, then it will automatically link with ABHA number.
-    - If the mobile number is not matching with Aadhaar linked mobile, an OTP is triggered to verify the submitted the mobile number
+    - If the mobile number does not match with Aadhaar-linked mobile, an OTP is triggered to verify the submitted the mobile number.

 ## Sample User experience